eba-diary/Travelers-In-Egypt/README.md

 #### Content Model

 Data fields are defined in the content model.
-Each content model **is required** the following fields.
+Each content model **is required** to have the following fields.
 Read the next section to see how to properly write a slug and a title.

 - `slug`
 - `title`